 Note: Remember the controller name or controller ID and controller LUN number.
-Show the detailed view of the controller determined in by issuing the svcinfo lscontroller <controllername> command, where <controllername> is the name of the controller.
+Show the detailed view of the controller determined in by issuing the svcinfo lscontroller <controllername> is the name of the controller.

 Note: Remember the vendor ID, product ID, and WWNN.
 Use these to determine what is being presented to the MDisk.